gmcastil/vimrc/doc/log.md

 37. Tracking open files with the buffer list
 - This is my first real exposure to the `[` and `]` keys, which are prefix keys

+Today I learned about operatorfunc - first, understand that `'[,]'` describes a range.
+It starts from the line where the `[` mark is and covers to the line where the `]` is.
+So, doing something like `:'[,']s/foo/bar` will run `:s` for each line in that range.
+Pretty slick - what the `g@` does when working in the context of operatorfunc, is after it gets a motion, 1) sets the [ and ] marks to cover all he lines covered by the motion and then 2) calls operatorfunc with a single argument: a string that can be 'line', 'char', or 'block'.
+That's why in an operator function, one can use `'[,']s` to run an `:s` operation that will run on each line covered by whatever motion that was done.